Girnar: Girnar's Initial trek

+Current situation at Neminath Shikhar

+Currently, the highest peak of Girnar has been a matter of dispute with Jain community calling construction of Hindu temple around the ancient foot-idols of Neminath as illegal.
+As per the claim, structure and idol of Dattatreya was placed illegally by Hindu pandits near the footprints in 2004.
+Despite the Gujarat High Court order, the Hindu idol has not been removed.
+A deadly attack using sharp weapons on Jain Digambara monk was also seen in this region in January 2013.

+Jains have been restricted from offering prayers at the Neminath Shikhar since 2016.
+Girnar ropeway was also closed by the government during the day of Neminath Nirvān Kalyanak.
+Jain Community, therefore accuse the government of favoring Hindu groups and failing to uphold the rule of law.

 Festivals

+Jain festivals like Mahavir Jayanti, Paryushana, and birth and nirvana kalyanaks of Lord Neminath are celebrated by Jains.

 The main event for Hindus is the Maha Shivaratri fair held every year on the 14th day of the Hindu calendar month of Magha.
 At least 1 million pilgrims visit the fair to participate in pooja and parikrama of Girnar hill.
 The procession begins at Bhavnath Mahadev Temple at Bhavnath.
 It then proceeds onwards to various akharas of various sects of sadhus, which are in Girnar hill from ancient times.
-The procession of sadhus and pilgrims ends again at Bhavnath temple after visiting Madhi, Malavela and Bara Devi temple.
+The procession of sadhus and pilgrims ends again at Bhavnath temple after visiting Madhi, Malavela and Bor Devi temple.
 The fair begins with hoisting of fifty-two Gaja long flags at Bhavnath Mahadev temple.
 This fair is the backbone of the economy of Junagadh, as more than ten lakh pilgrims who visit the fair generate a revenue of 250 million in only five days.